 If you can’t make it, you can send a condolence message and some support money.

 But if someone close to you, your loved one, or a good friend passes away, try your best to get to the funeral or cremation ceremony because it’ll be an important event for the grieving family.
+It is also worth having a last will and testament in place in Thailand so that your own wishes are clearly documented should the need arise.

 Now, on to You